V2C-Development-Team/v2c-poc-submission/README.md

 ## Automatic Build

-It's important that you've installed the appropriate SSH keys the remote repo service.
+**It's important that you've installed the appropriate SSH keys in the remote repo service.**

 You can exit the build script (`build.bat` on Windows) to build the program.